 Living with a host family is an integral part of the program and can be a very rewarding experience.
 Families not only provide full room and board and laundry services, but they also provide an opportunity to practice Spanish extensively outside of class as well as offer students a unique insider's glimpse into Spanish culture not easily replicated by any other experience.
 Spanish host families are carefully screened and monitored by the on-site staff.
 During orientation and through orientation materials, students are given guidelines to help them successfully integrate with their host families.

 For more information:

-Contact the College of Architecture and/or the Senior Study Abroad Advisor/ Coordinator of the TTU Center in Sevilla.
+Contact the College of Architecture and/or the Senior Study Abroad Counselor/ Coordinator of the TTU Center in Sevilla.